AmazingBaha/pdsnd_github/README.md

 Git Practice Session

 ### Description
-Practicing git usage and making functional repositories.
+Demonstrating basic git usage and making a functional repository.

 ### Files used
 Test File, everything else from udacity.

 ### Credits
-Udacity for the lessons, and base github repo.
+Udacity for the lessons, and the base github repo.